-Officials Arrest Ontario Man for Shooting Death After He Tried to Re-Enter California at San Diego Border
+Ontario Man Suspected in Shooting Death Arrested At U.S. Mexico-Border After Trying to Re-Enter California

-An Ontario man was arrested on suspicion of homicide recently after he tried to re-enter California at the San Diego border, authorities said.
+An Ontario man was arrested on suspicion of murder after he tried to re-enter California at the San Diego border with Mexico, authorities said Saturday.

-Alex Garcia, 39, was taken into custody on May 24 in San Diego County for the shooting death of Nino Munoz, the Ontario Police Department said in a news release.
+Alex Garcia, 39, was taken into custody on an arrest warrant May 24 in San Diego County for the shooting death of Nino Munoz, the Ontario Police Department said in a news release.

 Garcia crossed the border into Mexico shortly after authorities allege he shot Munoz on May 12 in the 300 block of Carlton Street.

-Munoz was 41-years-old and also from Ontario.
+Munoz was 41 and also from Ontario.

-Ontario police said they worked with the United States Marshals Fugitive Task Force to arrest Garcia.
+Ontario police said they worked with the U.S. Marshals Fugitive Task Force to arrest Garcia.

-The assailant is being held in lieu of $1-million bail at the West Valley Detention Center in Rancho Cucamonga.
+The suspect is being held on $1 million bail at the West Valley Detention Center in Rancho Cucamonga.

 Anyone with information is asked to contact Ontario Police Department Detective Robert Marquez at 909-395-2777 or 909-986-6711.
 Anonymous callers can contact We-Tip at 800-782-7463 or www.wetip.com.